-Welcome to Online Northwest
+about Online Northwest

-Online Northwest is a conference focusing on the use of technology within libraries.
+Online Northwest is a one-day conference focusing on topics that intersect libraries, technology and culture.
 It was created by the Oregon University System Library Council to help librarians around Oregon learn how to use early online searching tools.
 As information technology and librarians have increased in sophistication over the years, so has the conference.
 For more information, please see our history page.